 Careers should be designed with top talent in mind so they are given the opportunity to grow and learn within the company.
 Challenging positions tend to increase motivation and engagement among employees.
 However, don’t make the job so challenging that the employee wants to give up.

-Creating a culture of recognition not only increases employee confidence in completing day-to-day tasks but helps employees feel more secure in their positions.
-In fact, employees are more than twice as likely to experience burnout when they feel unappreciated.
+Creating a culture of recognition not only increases employee confidence in completing day-to-day tasks but also helps employees feel more secure in their positions.
 Managers can nurture team members and encourage high retention by setting tangible goals, providing ongoing feedback, and celebrating accomplishments.

 This type of positive reinforcement is even more effective when managers tie individual achievements to company-wide goals and initiatives.
-Beyond the virtual meeting call-out, employers can show their appreciation to employees in a number of ways, including:
+I also recommend asking your employees how they like to receive feedback and recognition to make a more personal experience.

 A stay interview is a structured conversation between a manager and an employee aimed at understanding what motivates the employee to stay with the company and what factors may cause them to consider leaving.
 Stay interviews are typically conducted with top performers or employees who are critical to the company’s success.